 It is our purpose to restore it to its former glory for future generations to appreciate and enjoy.

 The building at 217 Sauchiehall Street was purchased in 2014 in order to prevent the forced sale of the building, closure of the Tea Rooms and loss of its contents to collectors.
 It is now in the ownership of 'The Willow Tea Rooms Trust', a registered charity.

 The tea rooms are a catalyst for the regeneration of this part of Glasgow and will become a focal point for Cultural Tourism, attracting both domestic and international visitors.

 The Trust is currently raising funds to bring this world class 'interactive visitor/exhibition centre, education and learning suite': a living breathing museum experience in the beautifully re-created Salon de Luxe at the 'Mackintosh Tea Rooms' as commissioned by Catherine Cranston in 1903.

-We launch in June 2018 in line with Charles Rennie Mackintosh's 150th birthday celebrations.
+We launch in June 2018 to celebrate Charles Rennie Mackintosh's 150th birthday.

 1903 - PRESENT DAY